hardbyte/netchecks/docs/src/pages/docs/installation.md

 ## Software Supply Chain Integrity

-Netchecks docker images are all built by GitHub actions, cryptographically signed using SigStore `cosign` and hosted in GHCR.
+Netchecks docker images are all built by GitHub actions, cryptographically signed using [SigStore cosign](https://github.com/sigstore/cosign) and hosted on GitHub Container Registry (GHCR).